alla-akiyeva/liri-node-app/README.md

 * `spotify-this <song name here>`
 * `do-this`

-To run the app, the user run the `liri` file in the command line followed by one of the four commands.
+To run the app, the user must run the `liri` file in the command line followed by one of the four commands.

 ### Command 1: Searching for concerts